Aeterna Zentaris Reports Fourth Quarter and Full Year 2022 Financial Results

 – Ongoing efforts to accelerate recruitment for our DETECT trial and establish partnering rights to Macrilen™ in the U.S. and Canada

-TORONTO, ONTARIO, March 23, 2023 (GLOBE NEWSWIRE) -- Aeterna Zentaris Inc. (NASDAQ: AEZS) (TSX: AEZS) (“Aeterna” or the “Company”), a specialty biopharmaceutical company developing and commercializing a diversified portfolio of pharmaceutical and diagnostic products, today reported its financial and operating results for the year ended December 31, 2022.
+TORONTO, ONTARIO, March 23, 2023 (GLOBE NEWSWIRE) -- Aeterna Zentaris Inc. AEZS AEZS ("Aeterna" or the "Company"), a specialty biopharmaceutical company developing and commercializing a diversified portfolio of pharmaceutical and diagnostic products, today reported its financial and operating results for the year ended December 31, 2022.

 "Over the course of 2022 we made important pipeline progress and timely decisions through our pre-established go/no-go milestones related to the advancement of our development programs.
 Through this disciplined process, we have further prioritized our pipeline which enables us to focus our resources accordingly.
 Our active development programs continue to progress and we remain focused on driving enrollment in our ongoing DETECT trial and aim to continue exploring all strategic options for our Macrilen™ asset," commented Dr. Klaus Paulini, Chief Executive Officer of Aeterna.